 Home Health Care

-- Medicaid.
+Medicaid.
 May pay for services received in the home.
-A doctor’s plan of care is required, the recipient mist have medical needs that can be met in the home, and services must be from a home health care agency certified by Medicaid.
+A doctor’s plan of care is required, the recipient must have medical needs that can be met in the home, and services must be from a home healthcare agency certified by Medicaid.

-- Private pay.
-Assistance with activities of daily living and other services (homemaking, companion, transportation) is paid for with personal finances.
+Private pay.
+Assistance with activities of daily living and other services (homemaking, companionship, transportation) is paid for with personal finances.